-- (1) For Long Survival: Profit alone help a business to continue to exist for a long period.
-In the absence of profit the establishment of a particular business loses its justification. - (2) For growth & Expansion All businessmen want their business to expand and to grow.
-For development of business additional capital is needed.
-Retained earnings is a very good source of capital. - (3) For increasing efficiency: Profit is that power which motivates both the parties - owner and workers to do their best.
-As they know that in case of good profits they will get good compensation for their efforts so. it finally helps in increasing the efficiency of business.
+- (1) For long survival: Profit alone help a business to continue to exist for a long period.
+In the absence of profit the establishment of a particular business loses its justification. - (2) For growth and expansion: All businessmen want their business to expand and to grow.
+For development of business, additional capital is needed.
+Retained earnings is a very good source of capital. - (3) For increasing efficiency: Profit is that power which motivates both the parties owner and workers to do their best.
+As they know that in case of good profits they will get good compensation for their efforts, so it finally helps in increasing the efficiency of business.

-(4) For Building prestige and Recognition: For gaining prestige in the Society Business had to satisfy all the parties concerned.
-It has to supply good quality product/service at reasonable price to customers. adequate remuneration to employees. to pay sufficient dividend to the shareholders etc. and all these are possible only if the business is earning good profit.
+(4) For building prestige and recognition: For gaining prestige in the society, business has to satisfy all the parties concerned.
+It has to supply good quality product/service at reasonable price to customers, adequate remuneration to employees, to pay sufficient dividend to the shareholders etc. and all these are possible only if the business is earning good profit.